Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Exercise_3/README.md

 **Exercise 3**

-In this scenario, we will create an overview map of the prevalence of stunting in Sierra Leone at the district level.
-For this reason, we will visualise both the prevalence of stunting and key infrastructure such as hospitals, airports and roads.
-The final decision on which data to visualise and in which way is up to you, the cartographer.
+In this scenario we will try to get a better overview of the food security situation in Sierre Leone in 2015.
+To do this, we will use a dataset that contains data on both the food secure population and the food insecure population.
+Which data you want to use is up to you.

 **Aim of the exercise**